 Apple wine usually starts out with filtered apple juice.
 Extra sugar is added to boost alcohol levels in the finished wine up to 12 or even 14%.
 Apple wine is aged up to a year before it is bottled.
 Hard cider can be either cloudy or clear.
 Apple wine is almost always clear and generally reminiscent of a white wine.

 In Frankfurt, Germany, nobody cares whether it is called “cider,” “apple wine” or “apfelwein,” as long as it is flowing during the annual Apfelwein Festival.

-Technically, however, apfelwein is considered a cider with its low-alcohol levels and carbonation.
+Technically, however, apfelwein is a cider with low-alcohol levels and carbonation.
 For Frankfurt’s local people, apple wine is as much of a tradition as beer.
 Its popularity dates back to an interesting confluence of events in the 1800s, when a blight wiped out most wine grapes and an ill-timed beer tax made beer unaffordable.
 Apple wine was the perfect solution.

 So, celebrate the end of a long, hot summer and the arrival of autumn with your favorite version of cider, whether it’s a six-pack of your favorite hard cider, a bottle of apple wine or a gallon of fresh cider from a local farm stand.

 The perfect bottle of hand-crafted artisan wine awaits at Island Winery on Cardinal Rd.Wine by the glass, cheese platters and $5 tastings are available Monday-Saturday from12:30-5:30 p.m. and Sunday from 12-4 p.m.
 843-842-3141 or www.islandwinery.com.